 When you tip back a traditional German bock, you’re drinking a beer laced with history.
-Dating back to the Medieval era, this dark lager was originally brewed in the northern town of Einbeck, Germany, during the fourteenth century.
+This dark lager, dating back to the Medieval era, was originally brewed in the northern town of Einbeck, Germany, during the fourteenth century.

 When the bock traveled south to the city of Munich during the seventeenth century, the subtle differences in language meant that Bavarians started to mispronounce the beer from Einbeck as ein bock.